-Whether you're a first-time car transport customer or a repeat industry client, finding the right car shipping services can be complicated.
-You must consider the time of year, the type of car you're shipping, your desired delivery window, and many other factors to choose a vehicle shipping company that works for you.
+Whether you're a first-time car transport customer or a repeat client, determining how to identify reliable car transport services can seem complicated.
+You need to consider the time of year, the type of car you're shipping, your desired delivery window, and other criteria to choose the best vehicle shipping company.
+It's also important to evaluate the reputations of the car transport services you're considering, as this helps ensure you're working with a safe, secure company.

-To help you send a vehicle from one city to another, we've created this guide on how to choose the right car transportation service.
-We'll cover everything you need to know so you can make the best decision for your vehicle and your budget.
+Rather than you Googling “I need vehicle transportation," we've created this guide on how to choose the best vehicle transport service for you.
+We'll cover everything you need to know so you can make the right decision for you, your vehicle, and your budget.

-Find Car Transport Companies That Offer the Services You Need
+Find Car Carrier Services That Offer the Services You Need

-There are two common types of car carriers used for door-to-door auto transport: enclosed carriers and open carriers (including multi-car open trailers).
+Let's start with the basics of how to choose a reliable car shipping service.
+There are two common types of car carriers used for door-to-door auto transport: open carriers and enclosed carriers .

-• Open carriers are cost-effective and ideal for most customers.
-Because drivers can haul multiple vehicles at once, open shipping is typically more affordable and often quicker.
+Open carriers are cost-effective and work well for most customers.
+Open carriers allow drivers to haul up to 12 vehicles at once, making them more affordable and often quicker to schedule.

-• Enclosed carriers, however, protect your vehicle from weather and road debris.
-If you’re shipping a luxury, antique, or high-value car (generally valued above $60,000), enclosed transport is the safer choice.
+Enclosed carriers are semi-trailers with roofs and side walls, which better protect vehicles from the weather and road debris.
+If you're shipping a classic or high-value car (> $70,000), enclosed transport is the safer choice.

-If you’re moving to another country, look for an auto shipper experienced in the logistics of international shipping.
+If you're moving to another country, look for an auto shipper with experience in international logistics.
 For white-glove or concierge services, search for shippers that offer premium door-to-door pickup and delivery.

-Once your criteria are set, look for trusted transport companies that offer exactly what you need.
-A car transport broker like Nexus provides an advantage because they can connect you with a wide range of vetted drivers and transport options.
+Once your criteria for how to choose an auto transport company are set, look for trusted transport companies that offer the services you need.
+A car transport broker like Nexus offers an advantage by connecting you with a nationwide network of vetted drivers and transport options.

 Regardless of whom you choose, research each company thoroughly.
 Compare online quotes using their car shipping calculators or call for a detailed consultation.